mahajan07/Image-Classifier-Model-in-R/README.md

-# Image Classifier Model in
+# Image Classifier Model in R

 You will have used the R programming language to build, train, and evaluate a neural network model to classify images of clothing items into categories such as t-shirts, trousers, and sneakers.